rotki/rotki/docs/installation_guide.rst

 Introduction
 *************

 The easiest way to start Rotki is to download the packaged binary for your Operating system.
-For now only Linux and OSX is supported.
+Linux, OSX and Windows is supported.
 To see how to do this go to the :ref:`next section <packaged_binaries>`.

 .. _packaged_binaries: